kurniawano/ictpsp.github.io/_Notes/Programming_Intro.md

 To create these computer codes, one usually choose a *programming language* to work with.
 Every computer code is written in some specific programming language.
 How then computer processes these codes?
 There are two main ways: interpreter and compiler.

 In using an interpreter, the computer processes every *statement* or *expression* written in the codes and executes it immediately.
-For example, let's take a look at a Python code below.
+For example, let's take a look at a Python code below to calculate a Body Mass Index.

 ```python
 weight = 60